-The proposed amendment to Chapter 92a clarifies existing processes but does not add to or change the existing reporting, recordkeeping or other paperwork requirements for the regulated community, local governments, or state government.
+This final-form rulemaking clarifies existing processes but does not add to or change the existing reporting, recordkeeping or other paperwork requirements for the regulated community, local governments, or state government.

 (22a) Are forms required for implementation of the regulation?